twaslowski/grammr/README.md

 or may not have equivalents in different languages)

 ⏰ More will be added as the project progresses.
 Check back later!

-## Technical Roadmap

-Beyond the features mentioned above, I'm also looking to make the technology stack more robust.
-I believe that this application should _really_ be able to scale to complexity, so I'm investing a lot of time and energy into keeping the architecture as clean as possible.

-Features and improvements will include:

-- [x] A proper CI/CD pipeline, including automated deployment (halfway there)
-- [x] Adding several more languages, which means creating additional sidecars for morphological analyis.
-- [x] Building a frontend.
-Possibly web-app, possibly cross-platform apps.
-- [x] ~~Extract~~ Delete the Telegram Bot entirely from the core service.
-It was useful for prototyping, but should not be tied to the main application.
-- [ ] Versioning and release management
-- [x] Creating multiple environments for testing and development
-- [ ] Benchmarking against quality regression of prompts

 ## Related projects